Middletown Township, New Jersey: History

 Upon the completion of a railroad junction in 1875, the town grew more rapidly, eventually changing from a group of small and loosely connected fishing and agricultural villages into a fast-growing suburb at the turn of the 20th century.
 If Middletown ever had a recognizable town center or town square, it was lost in that rapid growth soon after World War II.

 In May 1958, several Nike Ajax missiles exploded at Battery NY-53 in Chapel Hill, killing ten Army and civilian personnel.
 The accident was one of the worst missile-related disasters of the Cold War.

-During the September 11 attacks in 2001, Middletown lost 37 of its residents at the World Trade Center, which was the second-most 9/11 deaths of any municipality, behind New York City itself.
+During the September 11 terrorist attacks in 2001, Middletown lost 37 of its residents at the World Trade Center, which was the second-most 9/11 deaths of any municipality, behind New York City itself.
 The World Trade Center Memorial Gardens were opened to the public on September 11, 2003, the second anniversary of the attacks.

 The Waterfront site of Naval Weapons Station Earle is located in Leonardo on Sandy Hook Bay, and is used to load ammunition onto ships on a finger pier that stretches for 2.9 miles, making it the world's second-longest such pier.

 The "Evil Clown of Middletown" is a towering sign along Route 35 painted to resemble a circus clown, that currently advertises a liquor store.
 The sign is a remnant of an old supermarket that used to be at that location called "Food Circus".
 The clown and recent successful attempts from residents to save it from demolition have been featured in the pages of Weird NJ magazine, on The Tonight Show with Jay Leno, and in the Kevin Smith-directed film Clerks II.

-The Indian Trails 15K road race is held each year in April to benefit the Monmouth Conservation Foundation and includes a 5K walk/run event for fun.
-The race, run on a combination on paved and dirt roads, includes many relatively steep hills and has been described as "the most challenging race in the state".
+The Indian Trails 15K road race was held each year in April to benefit the Monmouth Conservation Foundation and included a 5K walk/run event for fun.
+The race, run on a combination on paved and dirt roads, included many relatively steep hills and had been described as "the most challenging race in the state".

-The Middletown Township Historical Society is a non-profit formed in 1968 to preserve and promote the history of Middletown, NJ.
+The Middletown Township Historical Society is a non-profit formed in 1968 to preserve and promote the history of Middletown.